How To Buy A House In Japan As A Foreigner

 These sites will show you the available properties in and around Japan, including akiya houses for sale and newly built houses.

-2. Purchase application
+2. Submit your purchase application

 Once the application is approved, the sales agreement outlining the terms and conditions of the sale will be drafted.